markguinn/silverstripe-cloudassets/README.md

 - Mark Guinn <mark@adaircreative.com>

 Contributions welcome by pull request and/or bug report.
-Please follow Silverstripe code standards.
+Please follow Silverstripe code standards (tests would be nice).

 License (MIT)